Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Discussion

+Second, although this review introduced a compact evidence-maturity coding to contextualize how extensively and directly each adaptive system was empirically evaluated, this appraisal should not be interpreted as a formal assessment of methodological quality, risk of bias, or construct validity.
+For example, several included studies rely on physiological or affective signal interpretations whose robustness was not independently re-evaluated in this review, including studies using EDA, HR, EEG, facial-expression analysis, or proprietary affective outputs~\cite{nogueira2016vanishing,stein2018eeg,blom2019modeling,liang2023eeg,fisher2024exploring,shang2025general}.
+Similarly, studies in rehabilitation, exergaming, speech therapy, and audio-augmented reality often involved constrained populations, small samples, feasibility-oriented evaluations, or usability-focused assessments~\cite{hocine2015adaptation,pirovano2016intelligent,huber2021dynamic,loizou2025framework,giariskanis2025dynamic,shang2025general}.
+These studies remain valuable because they demonstrate complete-loop implementations in demanding applied contexts, but the evidence-maturity coding indicates that the strength of empirical support for the effects of adaptation varies across the corpus.
+The coding should therefore be read as a comparative evidence-maturity indicator, not as a standardized quality score.

-Third, in some included studies, the distinction between player modeling and content adaptation was not clearly defined, which complicated classification within the review framework.
-For instance, in Blom et al.~\cite{blom2019modeling}, predictions of perceived difficulty derived from facial expression analysis were used directly to guide procedural adjustments, with no clear separation between the modeling and adaptation stages.
-This issue was even more pronounced in Sifa et al.~\cite{sifa2020matrix}, where matrix and tensor factorization techniques were simultaneously used to represent players and generate quest recommendations, effectively merging modeling and adaptation into a single process.
+Third, in some included studies, the distinction between player experience modeling and content adaptation was not clearly defined, complicating classification within the review framework.
+In Han et al.~\cite{han2024exploring}, gaming score relative to a real-time standard score both represents player ability and directly determines timer-change adaptation.
+Similarly, in Giariskanis et al.~\cite{giariskanis2025dynamic}, heuristic measures based on completion time and hint usage both characterize player skill and determine subsequent time and distance adaptations.
 Such methodological entanglements limited the consistent application of analytical categories across studies and highlight the need for clearer system descriptions in future work.